crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

 -   `canonical` filters out protospacer sequences that do not have a canonical PAM sequence when `TRUE`.

-Let’s search for on- and off-targets having up to 1 mismatch using bowtie.
+Let’s search for on- and off-targets having up to 2 mismatches using bowtie.
 To use bowtie, we need to specify a bowtie index for the human
 genome: